Groucho Marx: Other work

 In 1960, Marx, a lifelong devotee of the comic operas of Gilbert and Sullivan, appeared as Ko-Ko, the Lord High Executioner, in a televised production of The Mikado on NBC's The Bell Telephone Hour.
 A clip of this is in rotation on Classic Arts Showcase.

-Another TV show, Tell It to Groucho, premiered January 11, 1962, on CBS, but only lasted five months.
+Another TV show, Tell It to Groucho, premiered January 11, 1962, on CBS, that mirrored You Bet Your Life with the emphasis on conversation over playing the game but it only lasted five months.
 On October 1, 1962, Marx, after acting as occasional guest host of The Tonight Show during the six-month interval between Jack Paar and Johnny Carson, introduced Carson as the new host.

 In 1964, Marx starred in the "Time for Elizabeth" episode of Bob Hope Presents the Chrysler Theatre, a truncated version of the play that he and Norman Krasna wrote in 1948.

 In 1965, Marx starred in a weekly show for British TV titled Groucho, broadcast on ITV.
 The program was along similar lines to You Bet Your Life, with Keith Fordyce taking on the Fenneman role.
 However, it was poorly received and lasted only 11 weeks.

 Marx appeared as a gangster named God in the comedy movie Skidoo (1968), directed by Otto Preminger, and starring Jackie Gleason and Carol Channing.
 It was released by the studio where the Marx Brothers began their film career, Paramount Pictures.
 The film received almost universally negative reviews.
 Writer Paul Krassner published a story in the February 1981 issue of High Times, relating how Marx prepared for the LSD-themed movie by taking a dose of the drug in Krassner's company, and had a moving, largely pleasant experience.

 Marx developed friendships with rock star Alice Cooper—the two were photographed together for Rolling Stone magazine—and television host Dick Cavett, becoming a frequent guest on Cavett's late-night talk show, even appearing in a one-man, 90-minute interview.
 When Elton John was visiting California in 1972, he and Marx became friendly.
 Marx insisted on calling him "John Elton".
 According to writer Philip Norman, when Elton John was playing the piano at Marx's home, Marx jokingly pointed his index fingers as if holding a pair of six-shooters; John put up his hands and said, "Don't shoot me, I'm only the piano player," thereby giving him the title of the album he had just completed.
 A film poster for the Marx Bros. film Go West is visible on the album cover photograph as an homage to Marx.
 Elton John accompanied Marx to a performance of Jesus Christ Superstar.
 As the lights went down, Marx called out, "Does it have a happy ending?"
 And during the Crucifixion scene, he declared, "This is sure to offend the Jews."